 Grant County & Circuit Clerk’s Office

 PLEASE NOTE: This website is being provided merely for the purpose of providing instructions as to the procedures of this office and in no way should be construded as advice as to laws.
-The law prohibits the Clerk and her staff from giving legal advise.
+The law prohibits the Clerk and his staff from giving legal advise.
 If you need legal assistance, you should see an attorney.